 Since the University uses fringe benefit rates for purposes of charging benefits to sponsored projects, it is required by the Department of Health and Human Services (DHHS) to submit and negotiate an annual fringe benefit proposal.
 This process is carried out by the University’s Budget Office and, when finalized, the rates are appended to the University’s F&A Rate Agreement.

-The University of Minnesota Office of Budget and Finance has reached an agreement with DHHS on the FY18 fringe benefit rates as follows:
+The University of Minnesota Office of Budget and Finance has reached an agreement with the Department of Health and Human Services (DHHS) Cost Allocation Services for the FY24 fringe benefit rates as follows:

 FY24 Fringe Benefit Rates

 - Student Professional with GA Health = 25.1%

 - Trades/Partial Benefits = 7.7%

 - Student Professional with UPlan Health = 27.1%

 The new fringe benefit rates should be used in sponsored proposal budgets for all work that will be conducted on or after July 1, 2023.
 To accommodate proposals that have already been submitted to SPA, or are in progress in the academic departments, SPA will allow the old rates to be used during a brief period of transition.

 Revisions to proposal budgets will not be required if any of the following conditions exist: